I’ll Hasten to His Throne

 Psalm 116:1-2 says:

-I love the Lord, for He heard my voice; He heard my cry for mercy.
+I love the Lord, for He heard my voice.
+He heard my cry for mercy.

 Because He turned His ear to me, I will call on Him as long as I live.

 We crave being listened to and hunger to be understood.
 We want to matter to others and be valued, cared for, and respected.
-Being listened to warms and nourishes our soul.
+Being listened to warms and nourishes our souls.
 It binds us to people, makes us love them, and adds to our happiness.4 Even more, we crave fellowship with God (the Father, Son, and Holy Spirit).
 Augustine of Hippo (354-430) said that the Lord has made us for Himself and our hearts are restless until we find rest in Him.
-Blaise Pascal (1623-1662) said that there is a God-shaped hole or vacuum in the heart of every person which cannot be filled by any created thing, but only by God, our Creator, made known through Jesus.
+Blaise Pascal (1623-1662) said that there is a God-shaped hole or vacuum in the heart of every person which cannot be filled by any created thing, but only by God, our Creator and Caretaker, made known through Jesus.

 I’ll Hasten to His Throne